DBBrowne/ga-sei-projectone/readme.md

 - Display next incoming shape to user, and allow swapping current shape into storage.
 <br>

-- Refactor the checks for next occupied spaces to reduce the number of intermediate states that ate stored on the Tetromino objects.
+- Refactor the checks for next occupied spaces to reduce the number of intermediate states that are stored on the Tetromino objects.
 - Reduce some of the mutually exclusive flags to enums (eg debug modes, gameOngoing states).
 - Refactor the `Tetromino.moveDown` method into `.move([vector])` .
 Alternatively, MoveDown is a special state as it can trigger `Tetromino.addToLandedShape`, so it may be clearer if it remains separate.